bigcommerce/bigcommerce-for-wordpress/README.md

 `[bigcommerce_shipping_address_list]` - A list of the customer's shipping addresses, and forms to add, remove, or update addresses.

+## WP-CLI Commands

+The BigCommerce for WordPress plugin includes several WP-CLI commands to help manage your store and work with products.
+All of the commands are subcommands of `bigcommerce`.

+### `bigcommerce countries update`

+Update the cache of countries and states in `countries.json`.

+### `bigcommerce docs build <file>`

+Builds plugin documentation. `<file>` refers to a specific JSON file in the WordPress install to export the documentation to.
+Requires [WP Parser](https://github.com/WordPress/phpdoc-parser) to build documentation.

+### `bigcommerce docs import <file>>`

+Imports plugin documentation from a JSON file (`<file>`).

+### `bigcommerce import products`

+Imports products from the connected BigCommerce store.

+### `bigcommerce resources build <file> [--pretty]`

+Builds plugin resources JSON from a CSV file. `<file>` refers to the CSV file with resource data to import.
+The `--pretty` flag will format the JSON output for readability.

+### `bigcommerce dev reset-plugin`

+Resets the database options for the plugin to bring you back to the beginning of the account onboarding flow.
+Primarily used for development purposes. **Note:** This command does not delete any products that may have been imported from your BigCommerce store.

 ## Template Overrides

 All templates that render on the front end are found in the `templates/public` directory.
 To